shreyas-muralidhara/Leaf-Wilting-Classification-Transfer-Learning/README.md

 We were able to achieve 65% validation accuracy on a balanced dataset which properly resembled the balanced test dataset.
 The test accuracy score achieved was 57% which passed the threshold of 50%.

-For the complete details on the approach and the results achieved, kindly take a look at the folder [Reports](Reports/).
+For a more detailed discussion on the approach and the results achieved, kindly take a look at the folder [Reports](Reports/).

 ## Weather Data (Extra Credit)